Call for Young Journalists is now open

 What happens next?

 Visit www.j4t.org to learn more about issues of transparency and corruption around the globe – this reporting has been done by IACC YJ Alumni.
-YJs joining the team in Copenhagen will be invited to join the Journalists for Transparency Initiative.
+YJs joining the team in Seoul will be invited to join the Journalists for Transparency Initiative.